 Structure and Governance

-The Institute for Regenerative Medicine will benefit from the power of visionary leadership across not-for-profit and for-profit platforms.
+The Institute for Restorative Health will benefit from the power of visionary leadership across not-for-profit and for-profit platforms.
 As a public-private partnership, the Institute will combine basic research and clinical trials supported by private philanthropy and NIH and other government funding, with a translational science for-profit “incubator” backed by venture capital.
 Streamlined governance will lead to accelerated discoveries and efficiencies of scale.

 A Broad Range of Stakeholders